injeti-manohar/AZ-104/Module 11.md

 Log actual operation of the resources by enabling diagnostics and adding an agent to compute resources

 ### log analytics
+Log Analytics is a tool in the Azure portal used to edit and run log queries with data in Azure Monitor Logs
+- it's built on top of Azure Data Explorer and uses the same Kusto Query Language (KQL).
+Log Analytics adds features specific to Azure Monitor such as filtering by time range and the ability to create an alert rule from a query.

+### connected Services
+- Collecting data into this platform allows data from multiple resources to be analyzed together using a common set of tools in Azure Monitor.
 - `System Center Operations Manager (SCOM)` is a cross-platform data center monitoring system for operating systems and hypervisors.